England | Scotland | Wales | Northern Ireland | Ireland

-The Practice Manager, is responsible for the day to day running of the practice, ensuing that the patient receives professional and efficient service.
+Joanne McElwee is the Practice Manager, she is responsible for the day to day running of the practice, ensuring our patients receive professional and efficient service.

 She will be happy to hear from you regarding your comments and questions about the practice administration.

 Lorraine is the Reception supervisor, she organises the reception team and assists the Practice manager in providing a good service to our patients.

 The Prescription Clerks process all requests for repeat prescriptions; they are able to help you with any query regarding your medication.
 The prescription clerks receive regular updates regarding prescribing initiatives and guidelines.